BenedyktT/gastroCalculator/README.md

 1. This structure is prepared to deploy client and server from on place (for example heroku) To not exceed project scope too much I decided to use create react app - which uses jest, because client has its own node_modules - using it main project triggered conflict.
 In order to fix it I needed to eject create-react-app, which allowed me to remove jest from client.
 More optimised way would to be to create webpack config manually.

+## Cool things about it

+1. It creates local database in test enviroment instead of making real db calls
+2. Have unit tests as well as integration tests of endpoints
+3. It works with cool API Edamam which uses language processing to recognize and calculate nutrition values